 You can find MEC alumni serving in a number of capacities after gaining resume-building skills, professional experience and networking throughout their service term.
 MEC alumni can be found working for the school/district they had served in, working as program staff for community programs or non-profit organizations, using their education award to take classes or earn a degree (Associates/Bachelors/Masters/Ph.D.) in higher education or creating their own unique life, education and career paths!

-PreK Reading Corps interventionists can earn almost all their hours towards their Child Development Associates credential while serving with MEC.
+PreK Reading Corps Interventionists can earn almost all their hours towards their Child Development Associates credential while serving with MEC.
 This credential allows future employment opportunities as an assistant teacher in federal and state funded preschool programs and as a lead teacher in private preschool classrooms.
-More information is available from Grace Kelley, MEC Program Coordinator; email@example.com.

 Yes.
 Many MEC members apply to return to service after their first year!
 In fact, several MEC members have served three or four terms of service.
 MEC recognizes the value of the service experience, skills and relationships with students, families and school administration that members build over their service term.
 Lead Literacy Interventionist positions are exclusively offered to applicants who have successfully completed at least one previous service term with MEC.
 Lead Interventionists are provided additional financial and professional development benefits throughout their service term.
 MEC members are welcomed and encouraged to apply for additional service terms with MEC or another AmeriCorps program of their interest.
 An individual can complete up to 4 service terms with AmeriCorps State/National programs and must reapply each term.

 All Interventionists attend 4-10 full days of training before starting service.
 Additional training days are scheduled throughout the service term.
-These will provide you with everything you need to know about being an AmeriCorps member, and how to deliver the intervention program with MEC.
-MEC covers all costs associated with training including registration, materials, and meals during training.
+MEC’s Training Institute is hosted virtually using a combination of live Zoom sessions and asynchronous modules on a Learning Management System.
+Training sessions will provide members with everything they need to know about being an AmeriCorps member, and how to deliver the intervention program with MEC.
+MEC covers all costs associated with training including member gear and program materials.
 Mileage and lodging are included when applicable.
 In addition, members receive on-going, frequent instructional coaching and support from MEC staff throughout the duration of the service term.

 There are two types of on-going instructional support provided to MEC members throughout the duration of their service.
 First, an Internal Coach is a school staff person assigned to provide interventionist and program support at the school level for 6-9 hours per interventionist per month.
 Specifically, the Internal Coach will